skmin-lab/unixmd/docs/source/bo/main.rst

 programs for standard computational chemistry applications, such as DFT or many wave function based methods.
 Among them, CASSCF method is interfaced with current version of UNI-XMD.

+- CASSCF is complete active space self-consistent field method.
+It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for excited state molecular dynamics.

 +--------+------+----+----+-----+
 |        | BOMD | SH | Eh | nac |
 +========+======+====+====+=====+